 Volatile, negative or uncertain economic and political conditions in the markets we serve have undermined, and could in the future undermine, business confidence and cause our clients to reduce or defer their spending on new technologies or initiatives or terminate existing contracts, which would negatively affect our business.
 Growth in markets we serve could be at a slow rate, or could stagnate, in each case, for an extended period of time.
 Differing economic and political conditions and patterns of economic growth and contraction in the geographical regions in which we operate and the markets we serve have affected, and may in the future affect, demand for our services.
-For the year ended December 31, 2022, 98% of our revenues were derived from our clients in the United States and Canada.
+For the year ended December 31, 2023, 97% of our revenues were derived from our clients in the United States and Canada.
 Weakening demand in this market could have a material adverse effect on our results of operations.
 Ongoing economic and political volatility and uncertainty affects our business in a number of other ways, including making it more difficult to accurately forecast client demand beyond the short term and effectively build our revenue and resource plans, particularly in consulting.
 This could result, for example, in us not having the level of appropriate personnel where they are needed or having to use involuntary terminations as a means to keep our supply of skills and resources in balance.

-Economic and political volatility and uncertainty is particularly challenging because it may take some time for the effects and resulting changes in demand patterns to manifest themselves in our business and results of operations.
+Economic and political volatility and uncertainty, including as a result of the war between Russia and Ukraine and the war between Israel and Hamas, is particularly challenging because it may take some time for the effects and resulting changes in demand patterns to manifest themselves in our business and results of operations.
 Changing demand patterns from economic and political volatility and uncertainty could have a significant negative impact on our results of operations.